n1ghtx0w1/portfolio-os25/README.md

 - ✅ Terminal-style login shell (`guest@os25:~$`)
 - ✅ Custom commands like `start`, `help`, `whoami`, and more
 - ✅ Transition into a full desktop UI
-- ✅ Start menu with app launcher and external links
+- ✅ Start menu with external links and file explorer
+- ✅ File Explorer with full Linux-style virtual file system
+- ✅ Markdown support: `.md` files render inside a styled reader
+- ✅ Blog system: folder loads markdown posts from `/src/content/blog`
-- ✅ Terminal icon to return to command view
+- ✅ Desktop folder shortcut to open blog directly
+- ✅ Folder and file icons for consistent UI across terminal and desktop
-- ✅ Clock and volume slider (functional)
+- ✅ Clock and volume slider in the taskbar
-- ✅ Rounded, blurred taskbar with icon-based start button
+- ✅ Responsive, rounded, blurred taskbar with custom start button
 - ✅ About window with profile image and bio text

 ---